apache/drill/_docs/sql-ref/functions/002-conversion.md

 *expression* is a character string enclosed in single quotation marks or a UNIX epoch timestamp, not enclosed in single quotation marks.

-* 'format'* is format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
+*'format'* is a format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
 Use this option only when the expression is a character string, not a UNIX epoch timestamp.

 ### Usage
 Specify a format using patterns defined in [Java DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).
 The TO_TIMESTAMP function takes a Unix epoch timestamp.
 The TO_DATE function takes a UNIX epoch timestamp in milliseconds.